FlxPeters/test-driven-infrastructure-development/content/home/example_project.md

 ### Divide and conquer

-- Split the project in testable units
+- Split the project in testable modules
-- Test each unit in isolation
+- Test each modules in isolation
-- Integrate units and test them together
+- Integrate modules and test them together

 ---